lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 ![][ScreenShot2021-02-21at11.38.30PM]

-Schwartz introduces him breezily as a “pioneer of evolutionary theory” (27).
+Schwartz introduces him breezily as a “pioneer of evolutionary theory” (Schwartz 27).